 Willow’s DNA is on file with NAVHDA.

 We had a spring 2022 litter between Willow and Sage.
 They produced 10 beautiful puppies and we are hearing great things from their new owners.
 We are excited to have her in our kennel and our household.
-We will be super excited to see the progress of those puppies.
+We have been super excited to see the progress of those puppies.
 See Progeny Page for some of her pups.
 We are planning a repeat breeding for 2023.